-Restaurant Parasols: Businesses may erect parasols for the purpose of providing shade to tables or seating areas.
+Restaurant Parasols: Businesses may erect parasols which display the particular business logo or name for the purpose of providing shade to tables or seating areas.
 Parasols must be made of durable new material with color compatible with the accent color palettes described in these Guidelines.
 No more than 30% of the area of a parasol may be covered by the business logo or lettering.
 Logos or names of outside businesses or sponsors on parasols are specifically prohibited.
 Businesses may erect sponsored parasols for a period not to exceed seven (7) consecutive days as a part of a special event.

 Maximum Size / Number: Total number of parasols must be less than or equal to the total number of tables within a given patio area controlled by the business.

 Parasols do not count against the maximum Permitted Aggregate Sign Area..